 Criminology is a multi-faceted field that uses 'crime' as its subject matter but has no single methodological commitment or paradigmatic theoretical framework.
-For instance, criminologists often study the underlying causes and correlates of criminal behaviour using control, life-course, strain, routine activity, and collective efficacy perspectives, among many others, from a variety of methodological traditions.
-Other criminologists study power differentials, hierarchies, and inequalities in crime and punishment using theories of governance, risk, and critical perspectives.
-Research in these areas, however, is often dominated by work from the US, Britain, and the Scandinavian countries that differ from the Canadian context in significant socio-political respects.
+Criminological research, however, is often dominated by work from the US, Britain, and the Scandinavian countries that differ from the Canadian context in significant socio-political respects.
 The main objective of this session is to connect and discuss research that advances our understanding of crime and criminal behaviour in Canada as well as criminological theory more broadly.
 First, this session asks what is distinctive about Canadian criminology and in what ways can Canadian researchers advance criminological theories.
-We invite empirical papers that attempt to contribute to theoretical criminology (broadly defined) using Canada as an empirical field of study.
-We welcome papers from all paradigms, theoretical perspectives, and methodological traditions.
-Papers that address both contemporary and historical subject matter are welcome.
 Second, this session questions what lessons can be learned from these theoretical advancements, and how these lessons can help us chart the future of criminal justice and criminology in Canada.

 Organizers: Timothy Kang, University of Toronto, Daniel Kudla, University of Guelph